SKindij/Node.js-Basics/Express/README.md

 # Express

-It is a popular and widely used web application framework for Node.js.
+&emsp;It is a popular and widely used web application framework for Node.js.
 It simplifies the process of building web applications and APIs in Node.js by providing a set of powerful features and utilities.

 ### Model-View-Controller